Unimodular triangulations of simplicial cones by short vectors: Introduction

 We start from the basic and rather easy observation that a unimodular triangulation by iterated subdivision can be reached very quickly by short vectors if $\mu$ is a power of $2$.
 In order to exploit this observation for arbitrary $\mu$, two crucial new ideas are used: (i) not to diminish the multiplicity $\mu$ in every subdivision step (as usually), but to allow it to grow towards a power of $2$, and (ii) to control this process by the prime number theorem.
 While we formulate our results only for simplicial cones, they can easily be generalized (see Remark \ref{general}.)

-The bound in \cite[Theprem 4.1]{BG02a} was established in order to prove that multiples $cP$ of lattice polytopes $P$ can be covered by unimodular simplices as soon as $c$ exceeds a threshold that depends only on the dimension $d$ (and not on $P$ or $\mu$).
+The bound in \cite[Theorem 4.1]{BG02a} was established in order to prove that multiples $cP$ of lattice polytopes $P$ can be covered by unimodular simplices as soon as $c$ exceeds a threshold that depends only on the dimension $d$ (and not on $P$ or $\mu$).
 If only unimodular covering is aimed at (for polytopes or cones), one can do much better than for triangulations: the threshold for $c$ has at most the order of $d^6$.
 In particular, it is independent of $\mu$.
 See Bruns and Gubeladze \cite[Theorem 3.23]{BG09}.
 A polynomial bound of similar magnitude for the unimodular covering of cones is given in \cite[Theorem 3.24]{BG09}.
 These polynomial bounds are based on the first part of von Thaden's PhD thesis \cite{vT07}, whereas the results of this paper cover the second part of \cite{vT07}.

 The most challenging problem in the area of this paper is to show that the multiples $cP$ of a lattice polytope $P$ have unimodular triangulations for \emph{all} $c\gg 0$.
 The best known result in arbitrary dimension is the Knudsen-Mumford-Waterman theorem that guarantees the existence of such $c$.
-We refer the reader to \cite[Chapter 3]{BG09} and to \cite{HPPS} tor an up-to-date survey.
+We refer the reader to \cite[Chapter 3]{BG09} and to \cite{HPPS} for an up-to-date survey.
+The paper \cite{HPPS} contains an explicit upper bound for $c$.

 For unexplained terminology and notation we refer the reader to \cite{BG09}.